Home » Articles » Topic » People » Presidents » Donald Trump

-Billionaire businessman Donald J. Trump (1946- ) was the 45th president of the United States.
-He was elected in 2016 after one of the most unconventional and populist campaigns in U.S. history.
+Donald J. Trump (1946- ) was elected the 45th president of the United States in 2016 after one of the most unconventional and populist campaigns in U.S. history.

 Trump mastered Twitter to attack, belittle opponents

-Trump's road to the presidency began with tactics unconventionally aggressive even for heated political campaigns.
-His strong and stinging rhetoric was often communicated through the social network Twitter, an unfiltered method he continued throughout his presidency, sometimes distressing his aides.
-He hit hard at Republican primary challengers, insulting them with nicknames ("Little Marco" for Marco Rubio and "Lyin' Ted" for Ted Cruz) and similarly belittled the Democratic nominee, Hillary Clinton, calling her "Crooked Hillary" and accusing her of committing crimes by using a private web server for email when she was secretary of state.
-Later, he would call Joe Biden "Sleepy Joe" to emphasize his age and, in his new presidential campaign, called potential Republican primary opponent Ron DeSantis, "Ron DeSanctimonious."
+During the Republican primaries, he hit hard at his challengers, insulting them with nicknames ("Little Marco" for Marco Rubio and "Lyin' Ted" for Ted Cruz).
+He similarly belittled the Democratic nominee, Hillary Clinton, calling her "Crooked Hillary" and accusing her of committing crimes by using a private web server for email when she was secretary of state.
+Later, he called Biden "Sleepy Joe" to emphasize his age and, in his new presidential campaign in 2023, called potential Republican primary opponent Ron DeSantis, "Ron DeSanctimonious."

-Trump was combative during the presidential debates, in one case launching a sharp attack against moderator and then-Fox News reporter Megyn Kelly, beginning a confrontational tactic with journalists that would last throughout his presidency.
+Trump was combative during the presidential debates with moderators, in one case launching a sharp attack against moderator and then-Fox News reporter Megyn Kelly, beginning a confrontational tactic with journalists that would last throughout his presidency.

 Trump and his press secretary often made claims that appeared to be palpably false.
 For example, after being elected, he said more people showed up to his inauguration than any previous president though photographs clearly suggested otherwise.
-Trump also claimed that the only reason that he lost the popular vote (he clearly won the Electoral College) was because millions of immigrants illegally voted.
-No evidence substantiated this claim or similar fraudulent voting claims that he made about the election of 2020.
+Trump also claimed that the only reason that he lost the popular vote in 2016 (he clearly won the Electoral College) was because millions of immigrants illegally voted.
+No evidence substantiated this claim or similar fraudulent voting claims that he made about the 2020 election.

 Trump called the press 'the enemy of the people'